s6ruby/universum/REDPAPER.md

 ## What's missing and why?

 Less is more.
-The golden ruby of secure code is keep it simple, stupid.
+The golden rule of secure code is keep it simple, stupid.

 - NO inheritance
 - NO recursion